Given-gabriel/CareBridge/README.md

 - **Frontend:** React, Vite, React Router
 - **Database:** MySQL

-## Recommended: Single Repo
+## Single Repo

 This project uses a monorepo structure (all code in one repository).
-Benefits:

-- Single git history
-- Easier dependency management
-- Simple CI/CD pipeline
-- Better for small teams

-For large teams with different release schedules, consider splitting into separate repos.